Umoja: Just the Facts

 How does Umoja measure student success?

-The Umoja Community exists to accelerate progress to transfer by improving retention, persistence, and progress from developmental ed. to transfer level coursework.
-Umoja effectively tracks student participation, success and transfer-progress for each of our students.
-This monitoring assists Umoja staff in determining practices and programming, which ensure student success.
+The Umoja Community exists to accelerate progress to transfer by improving retention, persistence, and progress from developmental education to transfer level coursework.
+Umoja effectively tracks student participation, success, and transfer-progress for each of our students.
+This monitoring assists Umoja staff in determining practices and programming, which promotes student success.
 Additionally, Umoja programs have the ability to follow students from point-of-entry to graduation (or beyond).
 Student progress, even GPA and class/unit completion, are monitored to ensure singular focus on students and their achievement.

 How are Umoja programs currently funded?

-In May 2015, the California Community Colleges Board of Governors awarded Umoja a $1 million contract in order to expand the number of campus programs and the number of participating students by funding the organizational infrastructure of the statewide Umoja office.
-Additionally, this funding is expected to expand existing transfer partnerships with UC, CSU, HBCUs and the Association of Independent California Colleges and Universities.
+In May 2015, the California Community Colleges Board of Governors awarded Umoja over $2 million in order to expand the number of college programs and the number of participating students by funding the organizational infrastructure of the statewide Umoja Community.
+Additionally, this funding has expanded existing transfer partnerships with UC, CSU, HBCUs, and the Association of Independent California Colleges and Universities.
+In July 2017, the California State Legislature awarded the Umoja Program “no less than $2.5 million” as an ongoing state budget line item.
+Umoja Community was also awarded a $250,000 California Wellness Foundation grant to promote and increase the number of African American students who enter the health and wellness fields.

 How will Umoja guarantee its sustainability at the end of this funding cycle?

-Funding will be used to hire staff, including a statewide Umoja executive director and regional coordinators.
-This additional support will enable the Umoja Board of Directors and others to seek new partners, develop an advisory board and locate resources for the long-term.
-A permanent executive director will be in place in early 2016.
+Funding will be used to hire full time staff, including a statewide Umoja Project Director, full-time regional coordinators, a Communications and Development Director, and Curriculum/Instructional Designer, and other support staff.
+This additional support will enable the Umoja Board of Directors to seek new partnerships, develop an advisory council, and locate resources for the long-term funding of the Umoja Communtiy Program.

 What is the meaning of the word Umoja?